Sabellians taught a single divine mind in God.

 “He clearly approves of the sentence of … that it is wrong to divide the divine monarchy into ‘three powers and separate hypostases and three Godheads’, thereby postulating ‘three diverse hypostases wholly separated from each other’.”
 (Hanson, p.
 445)

-Another article argues that the real and fundamental issue in the entire Arian Controversy was whether God is one or three hypostases.
+The real and fundamental issue in the entire Arian Controversy was whether God is one or three hypostases (See here).
 For Athanasius, the enemy was those who taught more than one hypostasis (Person) in God:

 “Athanasius and Marcellus now seem to have made common cause against those who insisted on distinct hypostases in God.”
 (Ayres, p.
 106)

-Father, Son, and Spirit are a single Person.
+Athanasius described the Father, Son, and Spirit as a single Person

-The Logos-theology of the church in the second and third centuries, which was based mostly on principles from Greek philosophy, said that God cannot interact directly with matter.
-Therefore, it proposed a two-stage existence of the Logos: God’s Logos always existed inside Him but, when God decided to create, the Logos became a separate hypostasis with a lower divinity enabling Him to create and interact with matter.
+The Logos-theology of the church in the second and third centuries, which was based mostly on Greek philosophy, said that God cannot interact directly with matter.
+Therefore, it proposed a two-stage existence of the Logos: God’s Logos always existed inside Him, but when God decided to create, the Logos became a distinct hypostasis with a lower divinity, which enabled Him to create and interact with matter.
 God created all things through the Logos and reveals Himself to the creation through the Logos.
 (See – the Apologists.)

 Since this was largely based on Greek philosophy, Hanson refers to this Logos as “a convenient philosophical device.”
 But Athanasius rejected the idea of the pre-existent Logos as Mediator between God and creation: